 Brush Up on History at Paul Revere House

 In addition to being a silversmith and a goldsmith—trades passed down from his father—Revere was a copper plate engraver, an illustrator, and an importer, and for nearly a decade he worked as a dentist, cleaning teeth and wiring in false ones.
-Through his lodge, active Freemason Revere grew close to members of the revolutionary movement and occasionally reported to them on the whereabouts of British soldiers.
-But it wasn’t until a century later that Revere, who went on to become a successful industrialist, was regarded as a hero of the American Revolution.
+Through his lodge, the active Freemason grew close to members of the revolutionary movement and occasionally reported to them on the whereabouts of British soldiers.
+But it wasn’t until a century later that Revere, who had gone on to become a successful industrialist, was regarded as a hero of the American Revolution.
 His ride was immortalized in Henry Wadsworth Longfellow’s poem “Paul Revere’s Ride,” first published in 1860 in the pages of The Atlantic Monthly.

 More information can be found here.